 In this Article

 ToggleWhile many national flags feature stars and stripes, only a handful of the world’s 195 countries incorporate a sun into the design.
-While there are different symbolic meanings of the sun, the most common include life, strength, and power.
-And when depicted as a perfect circle, the sun is connected to the never-ending cycle of life.
-Here are some of the most interesting sun flags from around the world.
+Although the sun has different symbolic meanings, the most common include life, strength, and power.
+Here are some of the best-known sun flags from around the world.

 To help offset the costs of running EverydayWanderer.com, you’ll find affiliate links lightly sprinkled throughout the site.
 If you choose to make a purchase via one of these links, there’s no additional cost to you, but I’ll earn a teeny tiny commission.
 You can read all of the legal blah blah blah (as my little niece says) on the full disclosure page.